robertmartin8/ReasonableDeviations/_posts/2020-04-24-oil-storage.md

 <img src="{{ site.imageurl }}oil_tankers/futures_cost_of_carry.png" style="width:100%;"/>
 </center>

 Using the June cost of \\$5.32 a barrel, we can put an upper bound on the high-demand spot charter rate.
 It can be calculated, using the density of oil and the deadweight tonnage, that a VLCC can carry about 2 million barrels of oil.
 Thus, a cost of carry of \\$5.32 per barrel for a month is equivalent to a daily rate of $\\$5.32 \times 2 \times 10^6 ~/~ 30 = \\$355,000$.
-This is only an upper bound because in reality there will be a nontrivial cost of freight, so it is not fair to allocate all of the \\$5.32 to the cost of the VLCC since some of that represents transport costs.
-We will thus adjust our estimate of the high-demand spot rate up from \\$200k a day to about \\$250k.
-If it seems like I'm trying to pump up the spot rate (maybe confirmation bias), note that this is *still* a conservative estimate because we are using the month of June rather than May.
-If we calculate the May storage cost based on the settlement price of -\\$40, we get the ludicrous spot charter rate of \\$3.8m *a day*.
-I'm not saying that this is anywhere close to the true May storage cost, but it's just to illustrate that \\$250k is very much on the low end.
+This is only an upper bound because in reality there will be a nontrivial cost of freight, so it is not fair to allocate all of the \\$5.32 to the cost of the VLCC.
+In any case, it is nice to see that our initial estimate of \\$200k a day lies between our supposed lower and higher bounds.
+In fact, \\$200k seems like quite a conservative estimate for the high-demand rate, because it is the June storage cost.
+If we calculate the *May* storage cost based on the settlement price of -\\$40, we get the ludicrous spot charter rate of \\$3.8m *a day*.
+I'm not saying that this is anywhere close to the true May storage cost, but it's just to illustrate that \\$200k is very much on the low end.

-In any case, moving forward with the conservative estimate of \\$250k a day, we forecast the revenue to be \\$761m, an 18% surprise over the CapIQ estimate.

 The astute reader will note that we could just use each month's market-implied spot charter rates directly, rather than our unsophisticated "high-demand low-demand" model.
 However, I think that the current procedure of reverting to the 2019 cost for the low-demand spot rate is more robust and has significantly less model risk, so we'll stick with that.